Is Salesforce Essentials Really for Small Businesses?

 Always at the leading edge - Salesforce releases new updates to all its products every four months.
-Nothing needs to be done at the client end, all data remains intact, and as everything is cloud based, there isn’t even the distraction that you experience when installing the latest software update on your phone or laptop.
+Nothing needs to be done at the client end, all data remains intact, and as everything is cloud-based, there isn’t even the distraction that you experience when installing the latest software update on your phone or laptop.
 This negates the common fear of a software system becoming obsolete within months - Salesforce is always at the leading edge.

 Powerful yet affordable - small businesses can choose Salesforce Essential to keep subscription costs to a minimum.
-Yet this does not mean compromising on the power of its advanced technology in machine learning, AI and cloud computing.
+Yet this does not mean compromising on the power of its advanced technology in machine learning, AI, and cloud computing.

 Straightforward to work with - Salesforce and in particular the Essentials suite, is intuitive for operators.
 You don’t need hours upon hours of training to get up and running.

 Detailed reports and analytics - business leaders cannot make the right strategic decisions without the right data.
-Sometimes this comes at a cost, and managers find themselves so busy preparing reports that they have little time for anything else, especially a month end.
+Sometimes this comes at a cost, and managers find themselves so busy preparing reports that they have little time for anything else, especially a month's end.
 Salesforce delivers detailed metrics on how different areas of the business are functioning and it delivers them on demand.
-That means managers can get involved in the more value-adding activity of analysing them instead of preparing them.
+That means managers can get involved in the more value-adding activity of analyzing them instead of preparing them.

 Flexibility and scalability - We’ve focused primarily on Salesforce Essentials here as it is such a popular choice among small business owners.
 However, we have also hinted that many small businesses have significant growth aspirations.
 It is always possible to upgrade from Salesforce Essentials to a version with more features if that becomes desirable.

 Competitive edge - Across most industries, competition has increased over the past decade or so.
 At the same time, customer loyalty is no longer the given that it once was.
 Loyalty has to be earned and then constantly nurtured.
 If you sit back on your haunches, customers will be seduced away by a competitor’s offer sooner or later.
-Salesforce gives you an edge over the rest with better communication channels, enhanced visibility across all functions and more efficient internal processes.
+Salesforce gives you an edge over the rest with better communication channels, enhanced visibility across all functions, and more efficient internal processes.